 Truffles grow well in some parts of the United States as well in parts of Europe.

 Where do truffles grow in the US?
-They tend to grow best in the Mid-Atlantic region.
-The most popular areas for growing truffles are North Carolina, South Carolina, Maryland, Delaware, Tennessee, and Virginia.
+They tend to grow best in the Mid-Atlantic region which generally falls within USDA hardiness zones 5 through 8.
+Some popular areas for growing truffles are North Carolina, South Carolina, Maryland, Delaware, Tennessee, and Virginia.

 Where do truffles grow in other parts of the world?
 Truffles grow well in the Mediterranean.
 Places like France, Spain, Italy, Greece all have truffle varieties that grow in their area.
 Areas in Northern Africa and the Middle East grow desert truffles.